asif6827/MQA-Keal/README.md

 # MQA-Keal
-This repository contains code and data for our work: "MQA-KEAL: Multi-hop Question Answering under Knowledge Editing for Arabic Language"
+This repository contains code and data for our work: "MQA-KEAL: Multi-hop Question Answering under Knowledge Editing for Arabic Language", accepted for publication in CoLING 2025.